the-glue/react-router-keycloak/README.md

 Consists of:

+- Keycloak provider: provide keycloak context to the components
 - Login component: authenticate via Keycloak and start a new session
 - Logout component: terminate an ongoing session
 - Private Route component: check the user token for private routes and refreshes the token if necessary